j0ono0/pinout/docs/pages/tutorial.rst

 Tutorial
 ===============

 This tutorial walks through the main features available in *pinout*.
 If you have not installed *pinout* already please read the :ref:`install` section.
 This tutorial duplicates code from *pinout_diagram.py*.
-To access a copy of this file and other resources see :ref:`quickstart`.
+To access a copy of this file and other resources required to complete this tutorial see :ref:`quickstart`.

 .. figure:: /_static/quick_start_pinout_diagram.*